Want a sure thing to improve your sales performance sevenfold?

 * Highly important Activity

-You will have to adjust and optimize along the way.
-This is where tracking your progress (number of contacts, method, message, response, etc.) all needs to be kept in a CRM like Salesforce.
+You will have to adjust and improve your account plan along the way.
+This is where tracking your progress (number of contacts, method, message, response, etc.) inside a CRM like Salesforce proves useful.

-You need to be able to compare your action plan (see below) with your actual progress, so it is best to have both in the same system.
+You need to be able to compare your action plan (see below) with your actual progress, so it is best to track both in the same CRM system.
+Again, our Account Growth solution makes this process easier with its real-time analytics and out-of-the-box features and functions for more successful account planning.

 Account Plan Section #9: Action Plan

-This is how you’re going to actually approach the target company, what steps you’ll take, and when.
+This is how you’re going to actually approach the target company and define what steps you’ll take and when.

 If you are leading a sales team, you may need to divide your team to conquer different parts of the target company.
 Decide which team members own which task, what resources they require to achieve these tasks, and agree upon responsibility measures.